rye-com/n8n-nodes-rye/README.md

 #### Polling Behavior

-The "Get Status" node uses exponential backoff to space out polling attempts, giving you flexibility to manage the [Rye API rate limits](https://docs.rye.com/api-v2/developer-notes#ordering-%26-checkout) more effectively.
+The "Get State" node uses exponential backoff to space out polling attempts, giving you flexibility to manage the [Rye API rate limits](https://docs.rye.com/api-v2/developer-notes#ordering-%26-checkout) more effectively.

 Wait time starts at `initialIntervalSeconds` and doubles with each attempt up to `maxIntervalSeconds`